Wellness Syndromal Diagnostic Categories

 The Formal Theory identifies four Relational Modalities as wellness syndromal relational diagnoses, a personality typology as the alternative to DSM5’s non-psychodynamic, phenomenological, illness-based, stigmatizing diagnoses.

-This methodology identifies four relational psychodynamic or syndromal modalities dominance and submissiveness, cooperative and antagonistic variations, as a wellness personality typology though also accounting for illness countering DSM’s symptom-cluster illness based non-relational diagnoses.
+This methodology identifies four relational psychodynamic or syndromal modalities dominance and submissiveness, cooperative and antagonistic variations, as a wellness personality typology though also accounting for illness countering DSM’s symptom-clusters illness-based non-relational, non-psychodynamic diagnoses.

 The alternative modalities differ in conflict resolution effectiveness: Submissive antagonism is accompanied by increased psychic tension.
-Elevated psychic tension may lead to decompensation and relational modalities related psycho-pathologies: Antagonistic dominance evokes anxiety, paranoid fears, defensiveness, controls, reversals as social setbacks.·Antagonistic submissiveness may accrue hostility and depression, escapist conducts in dealing with stressors.
+Elevated psychic tension may lead to decompensation and relational modalities related psycho-pathologies: Antagonistic submissiveness may accrue hostility and depression, escapist conducts in dealing with stressors.
+Antagonistic dominance evokes anxiety, paranoid fears, defensiveness, controls, and reversals as social setbacks.

-The submissive individual needs to settle differences pleasantly, while the dominant wishes to confront one’s fears.
-The normative deviations related corrective balance, returning to the rest.
-Dominance entails the need for reduction of power behaviors; submissiveness entails pursuing assertiveness.
+The submissive individual needs to settle differences pleasantly, while the dominant wishes to confront one’s paranoid fears.
+The normative deviations related corrective balance guide a person returning to the rest state along opposite behaviors: Dominance entails the need for reduction of power, submissiveness entails pursuing assertiveness.
 The syndromal and relational aspects of diagnoses explain and also entail psychotherapeutic interventions: i.e. identifying insights entails corrective activities to deliberately, consciously reduce conflicts.

 The relational modalities are graphically portrayable as a sine-wave illustrating the syndromal structure and vectors within concentric circles portraying the relational modality diagnosis.